Perched on the edge of the world,

 with paintbrushes strapped to his arthritic hands.
 Still he said,

 the limpidity of the flesh, one wants to caress it.
-Even after the petals
+Even

 have fallen, the lawn is full of snow, the last act in Swan Lake